logzio/logz-docs/_source/logzio_collections/_metrics-sources/aws-amazonmq.md

 ###### Parameters for the AWS module

-If you are using a credentials' file, skip to the relevant [section](#credentials).
-Otherwise, you can use access keys.
+Use these parameters if you prefer to explicitly name your access key ID and secret access key.
+If you are using a credentials file, skip to the relevant [section](#credentials).

 | Parameter | Description |